ishani/ClangVSx/README.md

 * ATL / MFC projects (Clang can't handle certain ATL/COM headers properly yet)

+Added in v0.3.2

+* Support for latest Clang 3.2 changes - specifically the removal of llvm-ld during LTO phase
+* Support added for Visual Studio 2012 RC

 Added in v0.3

 * Support for LTCG (LTO) - ClangVSx will compile to LLVM bitcode, link and optimise the artifacts into a single object file before doing native code generation.